DATA SECURITY, PROTECTION, RECOVERY policies

 Business continuity/Disaster Recovery plans

 The Business Continuity and Disaster Recovery plans define the actions and arrangements that take place following a security or other incident that could prevent the Company from operating normally.
-The most critical risk relates to the Company’s Help Desk which provides real-time support and maintenance for the Hospitals clinics using the Company’s clinical applications.
+The most critical risk relates to the Company’s Help Desk which provides real-time support and maintenance for the Hospitals clinics using the Company’s clinical applications (see note in Clinical Risk Management section).
 Plans that are in place to ensure continuity of the Help Desk and software development are as follows:

 Staffing